refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-show-page.md

 [Refer to the `useOne` documentation for more information &#8594](/docs/api-reference/core/hooks/data/useOne/)

-In this tutorial, Inferencer used the `useOne` hook to fetch the category data of the product record.
+In the auto-generated show page code, Inferencer used the `useOne` hook to fetch the category data of the product record.

 ```tsx
 const { data: categoryData, isLoading: categoryIsLoading } = useOne({